IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/12_igGrid_Columns_and_Layout.md

 ## <a id="defining-mapper"></a> Defining Mapper function for column

-The mapper function can be used in scenarios where you have a complex data object and need to extract specific data from it, which will define both the display value and the value used for data operations on that column.
+The mapper function can be used in scenarios where you have a complex data object and you need to extract specific property from it, which will define both the display value and the value used for data operations on that column.
-For such scenarios the column dataType needs to be specified as "object" and the mapper function can be used to extract the desired data from the record.
+For such scenarios the column dataType needs to be specified as "object" and a mapper function can be used to extract the desired data from the record.
-The mapping is done on the data source level and will allow all data operations to be executed based on the mapped values.
+The mapping is done on a data source level and will allow all data operations to be executed based on the mapped values.
 For instance if we have a complex object in each record in the data source as in the following example:
 ```js
 var data = [{ "ID": 0, "Name": "Bread", "Description": "Whole grain bread", "Category":  { "ID": 0, "Name": "Food", "Active": true }},